What is Therapeutic Yoga?

-If you are in a yoga teacher training that you plan on completing, then you are welcome to take the Therapeutic Yoga training, as it will enhance the skills you are learning in the basic training.
+Yes.
 Our training provides a lot of information on how to work with different populations, including seniors, pregnant women, and those living with or recovering from illness or injury.
 As a yoga teacher it is helpful to have the knowledge we offer in this training so that you can modify postures to enhance the benefits for these populations.

 I am a licensed psychologist, can I take the training?

+Yes!
 We have had quite a few psychologists take the training and right away implement much of what they learned directly into their practice.
 We believe you will find this training beneficial personally as well as professionally.
 We do suggest that you have some experience / exposure to yoga in general, such as taking classes, so that you have a framework in place for the material we cover.
 Depending on the licensing rules in the state where you practice, you may not be able to implement the hands-on work covered in the training, but you will still be able to offer the yoga poses that we cover as well as many techniques for helping anxiety, depression, and sleep disorders.

 How much does the training cost?

 The cost of the training is specific to the location and format (residential vs. non-residential, two-weekends vs. weeklong).
 To get specific price information, visit our upcoming trainings page.
 In general, prices range from approximately $950-$995 for non-residential and $2300 for residential.
 Residential trainings that include food and lodging can be more expensive, please check with the respective training center for exact pricing.

 Can a physical therapist or an occupational therapist take the training?